richardkorneisel/intro-to-python/readme.md

 # => "I am teaching WDI 20."

 awkward_nerd = "Lauren"
-awesome_nerd = "Jason"
+awesome_nerd = "Frank"
 occupation = "consultant"

 "{0} is a {1}. {2} is a {1} as well.".format(awkward_nerd, occupation, awesome_nerd)
 # => "Lauren is a consultant.
-Jason is a consultant as well."
+Frank is a consultant as well."
 ```

 ### Booleans